Solaris Troubleshooting – System Panics, Hangs and Crashes

 In some cases, it is difficult to collect an explorer.

-In the event that explorer cannot be installed or run in a timely manner, the following data is of tremendous value, and should be collected:
+event that explorer cannot be installed or run in a timely manner, the

 a.
 MESSAGES LOG